 By Train.
 The nearest train station from this place is Chegannur.
 This station is located at a distance of around 10-20 km from Parumala.
 This train station is considered as the busiest train station on the Thiruvananthapuram Central-Kollam Junction-Kottayam-Ernakulam route.
 It may be so due to the presence of Sabarimala pilgrims on this particular route.

-It is particularly managed by the Southern Railway which comes under the authority of Thiruvananthapuram Railway division.
-People travelling to and from the Pathanamthitta district will find this route to be quite convenient.
+It is particularly managed by the Southern Railway which comes under the authority of the Thiruvananthapuram Railway division.
+People traveling to and from the Pathanamthitta district will find this route to be quite convenient.

 From Delhi, you can board Kerala Express via New Delhi Railway Station.
 From Coimbatore, you can board the Kochuveli Express via Podanur Junction.
-From Mangalore, you will need to board LTT KCVL EXPRESS from Mangalore Junction railway station.
+From Mangalore, you will need to board LTT KCVL EXPRESS from the Mangalore Junction.

 By Road.
 You can also plan on visiting this place via road network as well.
 From Madurai, you will need to cover a total distance of 257 km via NH 85 or NH 183.
 From Munnar, you will need to cover a total distance of 171 km via NH 85.
 From Coimbatore, you can cover an approximate distance of 274 km via NH544.
 From Mysuru, you will need to cover a total distance of about 477 km via Salem-Kochi Highway or NH544.

-Apart from that, you can also rely on travelling via interstate buses.
+Apart from that, you can also rely on traveling via interstate buses.
 From places like Mysuru, it will take you around 11 hours costing you about Rs.600.
 From Madurai, you will need to change buses in between and travel via Kottayam or Alapuzha.
-The journey from Madurai will cost you somewhere between Rs.600 to Rs.1,200.
+The journey from Madurai will cost you somewhere between Rs.600 to 1,200.